Shampoo bars: A solid choice for hair!

 👱🏻Shampoo bars work better than most shampoos!

 Unlike many liquid shampoos, our shampoo bars don’t contain silicones.
 Silicones build up on the hair, which over time weighs it down and leaves it looking dull.
-Many liquid shampoos (and some shampoo bars, like Lush’s) contain the aggressive surfactant sodium lauryl sulfate, which strips away too much of the hair’s natural protective oils.
+Many liquid shampoos (and some shampoo bars) contain the aggressive surfactant sodium lauryl sulfate, which strips away too much of the hair’s natural protective oils.
 Our bars are gentle yet effective, and they contain varying amounts of conditioning and emollient compounds to protect hair, improve combability and minimize static.

 🙎🏾 Shampoo bars avoid plastic!
 No bottle needed!